FanboyAndChumChum/FanboyAndChumChum/README.md

 That being said, you don't HAVE to be a fan of any of my interests to talk, if you want to talk to me for any reason I'll respond.
 XD

+My discord username is fbacc, I also have an acc called fanboy_and_chumchum some people might know!
+But, I'm moving to fbacc.

 ![image](https://i.pinimg.com/736x/4d/f9/ee/4df9eed2910fea4ae6446cbc7aa75726.jpg)